unexceptable/wagtail-robots/docs/source/index.rst

 between the Django Admin and the Wagtail Admin, and other project requirements git history has not been retained.

-For installation instructions and configuration instructions, keep reading.
+For installation and configuration instructions, keep reading.

 .. _robots exclusion protocol: http://en.wikipedia.org/wiki/Robots_exclusion_standard
 .. _Django: http://www.djangoproject.com/